freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

 -	KeePassX Database
 -	PGP keys

-..note:: If you are restoring a Secure Viewing Station Tails USB, you may skip to Step 7.
+.. note:: If you are restoring a Secure Viewing Station Tails USB, you may skip to Step 7.
 	However, if you're restoring an Admin or Journalist Tails USB, continue to Step 6.

 6. Reinstall SecureDrop